Lootcakes raises $2 million to reward VIP gamers who share their data

 “Our fundamental mission is to empower consumers — in this case gamers — to harness their data to get more of what they love, instead of giving their data away for little or no value,” Littin said.
 “Consumer empowerment is at the heart of what we’re doing.”

 Konvoy Ventures led the round, with participation from SOSV and GAN Ventures.
-Lootcakes has noted that only 1% of players account for 80% of in-app purchase revenue.
+Lootcakes has noted that only 1% of players in each free-to-play game generally account for 80% of in-app purchase revenue.
 Advertisers would of course love to target the spenders — often called whales — to new games.
 And last year, ad networks spent $10 million targeting Lootcakes’ audiences, and this year it is expected to be $25 million.
 But as we’ll explain, the advertisers aren’t targeting Lootcakes’ users.

 “Our rewards allow gamers to stretch their dollars even further,” Littin said.
 “And on the user acquisition side, our data is helping advertisers to more effectively find the gamers who are still spending.”